 Step 1.2: Develop Learning Objectives

-- Read the Writing Learning Objectives knowledge base article.
+- Read the eCampus Knowledge Base article, Writing Learning Objectives.

 - View sample course learning objectives from different fields of study.

-- Write course and module learning objectives in your Course Design Plan.
+- Write course and module-level learning objectives in your Course Design Plan.

 Step 1.3: Plan an Assessment Strategy

-Use your Course Design Plan to design assessments that will directly measure whether students have learned and can meet course learning objectives.
-Ensure alignment of assessments with the objectives you created in Step 1.2.
+Determine the assessment strategies to measure students' achievement of the course-level objectives created in Step 1.2.
 Keep in mind the unique nature of online learning and recognize that in-person assessment methods do not always translate well to the online environment.

 - Plan your assessments: